 Centurion hit the ground hard, and Amulet landed on top of her, slamming her with her incredible strength.
 She threw herself back, magical force wrapping around her arms and locking around Centurion before she could recover.

-Amulet spun and blurred forward, slamming a hand around Crosspointe’s neck hard enough that Crosspointe could feel the armored neck brace she wore cracking and bending.
-Amulet scooped up and lifted Crosspoint high up into the air by that neck.
+Amulet spun and blurred forward, slamming a hand around Crosspointe’s neck hard enough that Crosspointe could feel the armored neck brace they wore cracking and bending.
+Amulet scooped up and lifted Crosspointe high up into the air by that neck.

 “–s’not my fault you buy cheap clothes,” Crosspointe managed to croak out.